Patrick d’Entremont

 Eating Grass (Manger de l'herbe)

-Once exposed to the world around him via television and U.S. radio stations, a teenager in an Acadian village starts questioning everything about himself and his ethnic upbringing.
+Once exposed to the world around him via television and U.S. radio stations, a teenager in an Acadian village in the 1960s finds himself questioning everything about himself and his upbringing.